multivacplatform/jedi-multivac/README.md

 * Codes
 * Notebooks

+### ISC-PIF/CNRS JEDI sessions

 You can find related materials for each training in its directory.

 * [JEDI-Multivac II](https://github.com/multivacplatform/jedi-multivac/tree/master/Jedi-Multivac-201)

+### Multivac Presentations

 You can also find other presentations about Multivac Platform here: